Blog

 The Skillman Youth Council (SYC) is now accepting grant applications from Detroit-based and/or Detroit-serving organizations offering afterschool programming to middle and high school-aged youth focused on one or more of the following:

-- Mentorship (ex: supportive role models, community connections, etc.)
+- Mentorship (For example: supportive role models, community connections, etc.)

-- Mental Health (ex: wellness, awareness, resources, etc.)
+- Mental Health (For example: wellness, awareness, resources, etc.)

 - Provide continuous engagement across key youth transitions (For example: middle school to high school, high school to post-secondary career, or opportunities to hold leadership positions)